penny4860/Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-아래의 그림과 같이 heat map 을 구성하여 false positive patch 를 제거하고, overlap 영역에 대해서 merge 를 수행하였습니다.
+As shown in the figure below, I constructed a heat map to remove false positive patches and perform a merge on the overlap area.

 ![alt text][heat_framework]